Using a Different System?

 Click the

-button to finalise the Subrion CMS installation.
+Installbutton to finalise the Subrion CMS installation.

-You will be redirected to a confirmation page informing you that installation was successful
+You will be redirected to a confirmation page informing you that installation was successful.

-For security purposes, we now need to delete the installation script /install/modules/module.install.php
+For security purposes, we now need to delete the installation script /install/modules/module.install.php:

 sudo rm /usr/local/www/apache24/data/install/modules/module.install.php